Not-Kyle/Streets-Scripts/README.md

 # Important Notices <br />
  > [!IMPORTANT]\
  > Most of these are taken from parts of scripts or broken; some of these scripts are personal scripts for my own use or random scipts I found or recieved
- > I've made my own scripts and added then to the Coryu Made Scripts tab [Coryu Scripts](https://github.com/Not-Kyle/Streets-Scripts/tree/main/Coryu-Made-Scripts)!
+ > I've made my own scripts and added then to the Coryu Made Scripts tab!
+[Coryu Scripts](https://github.com/Not-Kyle/Streets-Scripts/tree/main/Coryu-Made-Scripts)
  > I also have my own admin script named Wannacry V2.
-This script functions exactly like Cyrus or Ciazware
+[WANNACRY V2](https://github.com/Not-Kyle/WANNACRY-V2.lua) This script functions exactly like Cyrus or Ciazware